mhyrr/mhyrr.github.com/_posts/2008-03-15-learning_after_college.markdown

 This was not on my original list, but it's an important point.
 Being relentless with something like this does not translate to tedium.
 If the process seems like a never ending chore, you'll wind up beating your head against the wall.
 It's important to take breaks, to maintain a Joie de Vivre.
 Even in a professional application, I wouldn't want to <a href="http://www.37signals.com/svn/posts/902-fire-the-workaholics">work with workaholics</a>.
 <h3>Coda</h3>
 That's it, that's what it takes to keep learning.
 Come to think of it, this formula is really in parallel to school, rather than in series.
 You can do these things at any point in your life, and wherever you are, it will make you think more and better.
-<blockquote> Listen to what I shall call Him: the Bottomless Abyss, the Insatiable, the Merciless, the Indefatigable, the Unsatisfied.
+		Listen to what I shall call Him: the Bottomless Abyss, the Insatiable, the Merciless, the Indefatigable, the Unsatisfied.
 He who never once said to poor unfortunate mankind 'Enough!'
 		'Not enough,' that is what he screamed at me.
 		'I can't go further,' whines miserable man.
 		'You can!' the Lord replies.
 		'I shall break in two,'man whines again.
 		'Break!'

--Kazantzakis, <em>St. Francis</em></blockquote>
+		-Kazantzakis, <em>St. Francis</em>
+{:quote}